What is organic gardening?

-To start an organic garden, it is important to put together a plan.
+It is essential to set up a plan before starting an organic garden.
 First, any garden needs a sunny location, with at least six hours of direct sunlight.
 Then it has to be in proximity to a water source.

-It is important to make sure that the soil is organic, and no toxins were applied to it.
+First, make sure the soil is organic and free of harmful chemicals.
 Testing a soil sample is a good start.
-Otherwise, with consistent organic practices, the soil will build itself along the way.
+Otherwise, with consistent organic practices, the ground will build itself along the way.

-Here where it may get confusing, with all the labels we find on the seed packets from heirloom, hybrid, GMO, to organic.
-Let me simplify them for you.
+All the labels we find on the seed packets from heirloom, hybrid, GMO, to organic may get confusing.
+So let me simplify them for you.

-- Organic seeds: are seeds collected from fruits that have not been treated with any synthetic fertilizer, herbicide, or insecticide.
+- Organic seeds are seeds collected from fruits that have no synthetic treatment, such as fertilizer, herbicide, or insecticide.

 - Heirloom seeds: are seeds collected from varieties grown for more than 50 years and handed down to generations.
-These seeds have been grown by families.
-Most likely, they haven’t been treated with any synthetic product, which makes them organic.
-But that’s no guarantee.
+So, since families have been saving these seeds, they most likely haven’t been treated with synthetic products, making them organic.
+However, that’s no guarantee.